atchopba/epidemic-notifier/README.md

 # Overview

-During an epidemic period, manage the people in contact and notify them when the test result is positive!
+During an epidemic period, manage the people in contact and notify them when the test result is positive! you also have the possibility of configuring symptoms, giving them scores and knowing automatically after a diagnosis whether a person is potentially sick or not.

 You can easily manage:
 - the database: reset data;
 - "relations";
-- "personnes" and you have a graph realized with the [D3.js v4 Force Directed Graph with Labels](https://bl.ocks.org/heybignick/3faf257bbbbc7743bb72310d03b86ee8) project;
+- "personnes" with "conditions de vie / consultation / contact / diagnostic".
+You have a graph realized with the [D3.js v4 Force Directed Graph with Labels](https://bl.ocks.org/heybignick/3faf257bbbbc7743bb72310d03b86ee8) project;
 - "tests" ;
 - "notifications".

 ## Benefits

 * Grouping people data.

+* Possibility of estimating people's probabilities of illness based on the symptoms developed.

 * Notify people by sms/email when a positive test result is detected.